nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Contact Management

 1. Adding a contact
     - **Recommended:** Enter the all contacts view using the `list` command.
 You can add contacts while in a wedding view, but upon the contact being added, you will be redirected to the all contacts view.
     - Test case: `add n/John Doe p/91234567 e/johnd@example.com a/123 John St.`<br>
       **Expected:** A new contact with the specified details is added to the all contacts list.
 Confirmation is shown in the status message.
       <br></br>

 2. Deleting a contact

     - **Prerequisites:** For optimal testing, multiple contacts should already be present in the contact list.
     - Test case: `delete 1`<br>
       **Expected:** First contact is deleted from the list in view.
 Details of the deleted contact are shown in the status message.
     - Test case: `delete 0`<br>
       **Expected:** No contact is deleted.
 Error details are shown in the status message.
     - Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
       **Expected:** Similar to the previous case, an error message appears.
       <br></br>

 3. Editing a contact
     - **Prerequisites:** Ensure the contact you want to edit is in the current view.
     - Test case: `edit 2 n/Jane Smith p/98765432`<br>
       **Expected:** The name and phone number of the second contact in view are updated.
 Confirmation is shown in the status message.
       <br></br>

 4. Tagging a contact
     - **Prerequisites:** The contact should not already have the tag you want to add.
 You may add multiple tags at once.
     - Test case: `tag 2 t/florist designer`<br>
       **Expected:** The contact at index 2 in the current contacts view will now have the florist and designer tags.
       <br></br>
 5. Untagging a contact
     - **Prerequisites:** The contact should currently have the tag you want to remove.
 You may remove multiple tags at once.
     - Test case: `untag 2 t/photographer videographer`<br>
       **Expected:** The contact at index 2 will no longer have the photographer and videographer tags.
       <br></br>

 ### Wedding Management

 1. Adding a wedding
     - **Recommendation:** Enter the all contacts view using the `list` command.
 You can add a wedding while in a wedding view, but if you intend assigning contacts as you add a wedding, you will only be able to assign contacts from the current wedding view into the wedding being added, which may not be optimal.
-   - Test case: `addw n/Emily and John d/25/12/2024 c/1 2`<br>
+    - Test case: `addw n/Emily and John Wedding d/25/12/2024 c/1 2`<br>
       **Expected:** A new wedding is added with the specified contacts and date.
 Confirmation message is shown.
       <br></br>

+2. Deleting a wedding
+   - Test case: `deletew 1` <br>
+   **Expected**: The wedding's details at index 1 has been updated with the name and date provided
+   <br></br>

-2. Editing a wedding's details
+3. Editing a wedding's details
    - Test case: `editw 1 n/Emmy and Johnny d/29/12/2024` <br>
-        **Expected:** The name and date at the wedding at index 1 have been updated with the specified name and date.
+  **Expected**: The wedding's details at index 1 has been updated with the name and date provided
   <br></br>
-3. Deleting a wedding
-    - Test case: `deletew 1` <br>
-      **Expected:** The wedding at index 1 has been deleted
-      <br></br>

 4. Viewing wedding details
     - Test case: `view 1`<br>
       **Expected:** Displays the contacts assigned to the wedding at index 1.
       <br></br>

 5. Assigning and unassigning contacts to/from a wedding
     - Test case: `assign 1 c/3`<br>
       **Expected:** Contact at index 3 is assigned to wedding 1.
 A confirmation message is displayed.
     - Test case: `unassign c/3`<br>
       **Expected:** Contact at index 3 is removed from the wedding in view.
 A confirmation message is displayed.
       <br></br>

 ### Error Handling and Data Integrity

 1. Handling invalid commands
     - Test case: Enter invalid commands, such as `edit`, `delete abc`, `add n/` (missing parameters).<br>
       **Expected:** Clear error message appears, with no unintended changes to the data.
       <br></br>
 2. Testing data persistence
     - After making several changes, close and reopen the application.<br>
       **Expected:** All recent changes persist, confirming successful data saving.
       <br></br>
 3. Dealing with missing/corrupted data files
     - To simulate a missing data file, go into the folder where your jar file is stored, and delete the folder named 'data'.
     - To simulate a corrupted data file, go into the folder where you jar file is stored, click into the data folder, and edit the addressbook.json in a way that it contains syntax error(s). <br>
       **Expected:** The application will start with an empty contact list there is no data available or if the data has been corrupted.
       <br></br>

+## Appendix: Effort

+To summarise, PlanPerfect extends the AB3 framework considerably by not only enhancing and adding new contact-management features (like `tag`, `untag`, `filter`)  but also a list of weddings as a new entity type with its own attributes and a new set of wedding commands.
+It has also considerably altered some of the AB3's pre-existing contact management features, especially regarding the nature of tag management and changed the UI to increase its complexity and better reflect an integrated wedding and contacts view.

+**Difficulty level:**
+- Moderate difficulty: While numerous newly added commands and tests did leverage existing AB3 code in some aspects when creating some wedding commands, adapting it to handle dual entities (contacts and wedding) and augmenting the UI to display the wedding list and current wedding viewed required a significant amount of effort.

+**Challenges faced:**
+- Ensuring robust test coverage for new and adapted features, which required a lot of consideration for edge cases.
+- Modifying the UI which required considerable additions to the FXML code and utilising JavaFX (which has a fairly steep learning curve) to support a split wedding list and contact list view.
+- Managing whether new commands (eg. `assign`/`filter`) operate on the current view or main view for newly added commands dependent on whether they were in the main/filtered/wedding view, which created more complexity for the team.

+**Achievements of the project:**
+- Adding significant enhancements to the UI via a new wedding list pane with the live-updating current wedding viewed name on top, a more appealing layout of the contact card with tags on the right, and multicolored tags
+- Enhanced tags management and filtering capabilities, alongside additional wedding-specific commands that handle wedding management.
+- Achieving a passing code coverage of 76% reflecting thorough testing of core features.

+## Appendix: Planned Enhancements

+1. **Enhanced duplicate detection handling for Wedding Names and Contacts**

+   Wedding Names should be compared on a case-insensitive basis ('john' and 'jOhN' are considered the same wedding names) and contacts should be determined to be duplicates if both emails and/or both phone numbers of a contact are identical, rather than just by the basis of an identical phone number.

+2. **More advanced date validation for invalid dates**

+   Implement stricter date validation to handle invalid dates like February 29 on non-leap years or days that exceed the maximum for a given month (e.g., 31st in months with only 30 days).
+This enhancement will ensure that users are notified of invalid dates instead of automatically adjusting them to the nearest valid date when using `addw` or `editw`.

+3. **More accurate error messages for extreme numerical inputs**

+   Improve error handling to provide an "invalid index" message instead of a "wrong format error' for contact indexes provided which are larger than the MAX_INT or equal to or below 0 (negative numbers).

+4. **Improve parsing for address fields with text resembling flags (eg. `a/` or `t/`)**

+   Update address parsing logic to differentiate between actual command flags and address text that may resemble these flags to allow users to store addresses like `1 Street e/b Building` or `Frenk t/t road` without triggering errors that multiple values have been specified for single-valued fields.

+5. **Add support for names with non-alphanumeric characters (e.g., -, @, .).**

+    Special characters like hyphens (-), at symbols (@), and periods (.), are common in some names, thus there will be an update to allow the addition of names with special characters.
+This update will ensure that users with such characters in their names can be added without errors thrown.